bastelix/sommerfest-quiz/docs/admin.md

 Wird die dunkle Hero-Vorlage (`uk-section-primary uk-light`) genutzt, sollte anschließend ein Abschnitt mit einer Hintergrundklasse wie `section--alt` eingefügt werden, damit der Seitenhintergrund wieder aufgehellt wird.

+## Marketing page namespaces

+Marketing landing content is resolved by namespace.
+If a marketing route does not provide an explicit namespace (for example via a domain start page configuration or a query override), the system falls back to `PageService::DEFAULT_NAMESPACE`.
+Keep shared landing content in the default namespace, and only use tenant-specific namespaces when you need overrides for a dedicated customer or campaign.

 ## Bild-Uploads

 Alle Bilder werden über den `ImageUploadService` verarbeitet.
 Globale Dateien landen im Verzeichnis `data/uploads`, eventbezogene Bilder unter `data/events/<event_uid>/images`.